Dhirenaade/sunbird-video-player-v2/README.md

     export class TestAppModule { }

-# How to use pdf player
+# How to use video player

 In your component template add below placeholder